Terminal Master’s Degree

-All second-year students will take the Comprehensive Examination in September before the Fall term of the second year.
-You should plan to be available to receive this take-home examination during the first weekend of the Fall semester.
+All second-year students will take the Comprehensive Examination in May and/or September before the Fall term of the second year.
 The examination will focus on your readings in Major Works.
 The faculty readers will expect you to demonstrate a firm grasp of the content of your readings in Major Works and a critical and analytical mind in response to the topics you will write on for the examination.

 Transfering Courses to the Master's Program

-Graduate courses which have been applied toward any baccalaureate or advanced degree may not be used for fulfilling requirements for any other master's degree at the University.
+Graduate courses which have been applied toward any baccalaureate or advanced degree may not be used for fulfilling other master's degrees at at the University.